cultuurnet/stoplight-docs-authentication/docs/client-access-token.md

 }
 ```

-The `client_id` and `client_secret` properties should contain your client id and secret respectively.
+The `client_id` and `client_secret` properties have to contain your client id and secret respectively.
 They basically act as a username and password to authenticate your client.

-The `audience` property should always be set to `https://api.publiq.be`.
+The `audience` property must always be set to `https://api.publiq.be`.

 The `scope` property determines on which APIs the token will be usable.
 In this example we're requesting a token with permission to access the UiTPAS API and the UiTdatabank Entry API.
 See [scopes](./scopes.md) for more info.
 If you do not include any scope, you will get a client access token that is usable on all APIs that your client has access to.

 Lastly the `grant_type` determines which authentication flow should be used.
-In this case it should be `client_credentials` to get a client access token.
+In this case it has to be `client_credentials` to get a client access token.

 After sending your request you will get a response with a JSON body like this: